ibm-mas/gitops-demo/README.md

 Each account is managed by its own ArgoCD instance containing a single **Account Root Application**.

 > **Why can't a single ArgoCD instance contain more than one Account Root Application?** This is primarily due to a limitation we have inherited to be compatible with internal IBM systems where we must have everything under a single ArgoCD project.
-We would like to support single/multi-project configurations in the long term, but it's not a priority at the moment.
+This limitation could be addressed by adding support for multi-project configurations, assigning each Account Root Application its own project in ArgoCD.
+This is something we'd like to do in the long term but it's not a priority at the moment.

-The _Config_ Git repository contains a tree of different types of `.yaml` configuration files, structured as follows.
+The _Config_ Git repository contains a tree of different types of `.yaml` configuration files.
 Each `.yaml` file will cause ArgoCD to generate one (or more) application(s), which in turn render Helm charts into the target cluster.

 ```
 ├── <ACCOUNT_ID>